icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT_302_Week_1_and_2/lab9.md

-## **INT302: Kali Linux Tools and System Security – Lab 9: Information Gathering with Shodan**
+## **INT302: Kali Linux Tools and System Security – Lab 9: Reverse Shell via Netcat Using DVWA Command Execution**

 ---

-### **Lab Overview**
+## **Lab Overview**

-In this lab, participants will learn how to use **Shodan**, a powerful search engine for internet-connected devices, to discover exposed systems, services, and potential security risks.
-The lab provides hands-on experience in identifying publicly accessible infrastructure and understanding the external attack surface of organizations.
+In this lab, participants will learn how attackers exploit **command execution vulnerabilities** in web applications to gain **remote shell access**.
+Using **Damn Vulnerable Web Application (DVWA)** and **Netcat**, students will establish a **reverse shell connection** from a vulnerable web server to an attacker machine.

+This lab demonstrates real‑world exploitation techniques used during penetration testing and highlights the risks of insecure input handling.

 ---

-### **Lab Objectives**
+## **Lab Objectives**

 By the end of this lab, you will be able to:

-1. Understand how Shodan indexes internet-connected devices.
+1. Understand how command execution vulnerabilities occur in web applications.
-2. Configure and use the Shodan CLI in Kali Linux.
+2. Configure and use Netcat as a listener for reverse shell connections.
-3. Discover exposed services, ports, and devices using Shodan queries.
-4. Analyze and document findings for security assessments.
+3. Exploit DVWA’s command execution vulnerability to gain shell access.
+4. Verify successful reverse shell connections.
+5. Analyze the security impact of remote command execution vulnerabilities.

 ---

-### **Tool Used**
+## **Tools Used**

-* **Shodan**: A search engine that identifies internet-connected devices, services, and systems using banners, ports, and metadata.
+* **DVWA (Damn Vulnerable Web Application)** – Intentionally vulnerable web application.
+* **Netcat (nc)** – Networking utility for reading/writing network connections.
+* **Kali Linux** – Attacker machine.
+* **Web Browser** – To interact with DVWA.

 ---

-### **Prerequisites**
+## **Prerequisites**

+* DVWA installed and running (local VM or lab network).
+* DVWA security level set to **Low**.
+* Kali Linux with Netcat installed.
-* Basic understanding of reconnaissance and information gathering.
+* Basic understanding of TCP/IP and Linux commands.
-* Familiarity with Linux command-line operations.
-* Internet access.

 ---